Windgap, County Kilkenny: Sport

+Pastoral scene slightly westwards of the village proper.

 Windgap GAA club was founded in 1954 following the advent of the "one parish rule" in the county.
 Gaelic games have been played in the area since the 1890s.
 In the early days, it was better known for football, but hurling was played with the Slatequarries in 1929 and St. Joseph 's in Tullahought in the 1940s.
 Handball first made its appearance in the Slatequarries in the early 1900s before it spread to Windgap.
 Camogie started in Lamogue in the 1920s and was played in many areas of the parish with teams representing Windgap and Tullahought at various stages.
 Ladies Football was played in the area for a time in the 1970s with a team in Tullahought.
 Windgap Camogie Club that was founded in 1994 and Windgap Handball Club in 1984.
 Galmoy and Windgap's teams amalgamated in 2005.